AdamLearns/AnimalRoyale/README.md

 TWITCH_CHANNEL_NAME=Adam13531
 ```

+### Other helpful tips when running

+- Hold F3 and press P (regardless of what "P" is bound to) to disable pausing the game when the focus is lost.
+- Turn night time off with `/time set day` and `/gamerule doDaylightCycle false`

 ## How to play

 I wrote [a quick guide](https://docs.google.com/document/d/1moUj-t_0jbqze7Hj56434eO6iMPjn2eO_aeHCuQcwMw/edit).
 The only undocumented commands are exclusively for the streamer: